SeekDaSky/Sok/README.md

 dependencies {
     // For common source
-    implementation 'seekdasky.sok:sok-common:0.22.0'
+    implementation 'seekdasky.sok:sok-common:0.22.1'
     // For JVM
-    implementation 'seekdasky.sok:sok-jvm:0.22.0'
+    implementation 'seekdasky.sok:sok-jvm:0.22.1'
     // For JS
-    implementation 'seekdasky.sok:sok-js:0.22.0'
+    implementation 'seekdasky.sok:sok-js:0.22.1'
-    // For Native (please not that you must use Gradle 4.7) implementation 'seekdasky.sok:sok-native-linux:0.22.0' }
+    // For Native
+    implementation 'seekdasky.sok:sok-native-linux:0.22.1'
+}
 ```

  Sok is not available on jCenter for now.
-If you use Sok on native project you MUST use Gradle 4.7 because of incompatibilities in the Gadle metadata format between each version.
+If you use Sok on native project, Gradle metadata are disabled as they are not yet stable and that I can't migrate to Gradle 5.3 (yet).

 ## The Server class